 Setting the TrueNas system up is pretty easy, prepare a USB thumb-drive to hold the ISO to boot from.
 Although TrueNas does not list Mac OS as a host in getting the ISO to the thumb-drive, there is however a listing for Linux.
 Easily to change the CLI command to make it work on Mac OS:

 sudo dd if=<PATHToISO>TrueNAS-12.0-U7.iso of=<Disk in /dev>

 Boot the server from the thumb-drive, run the installer, follow the wizard, reboot and you really are ready.
 The documentation at TrueNAS is really good.

 Both the Intel NIC and the LSI SAS/SATA card are supported natively.
 Perfect.

 For the storage pools the question is what to do with this amount of drives to make it serve an actual purpose.
-In the end I came up with this setup.
+In the end I came up with for me fitting setup.
 Quite pleased with it.

 Adding services to TrueNAS

 Now the fun part, setting up services.

 For me it was a matter with creating some users, create a couple of SMB shares and take it from there.
 More services will be setup as Plugins (JAILS).
 To name a few: